-On the face of things, a recipe for leftover turkey salad might not inspire joy in many of us.
-Leftovers in general are often the kind of thing we make into what I call a guilt dinner.
-We know we shouldn’t waste the food but aren’t really interested in eating it for the second (or third, or fourth) meal in a row.
+On the face of things, a recipe for easy turkey salad might not inspire joy.
+Leftovers are often the kind of thing we make into what I call guilt dinner.
+We know we shouldn’t waste the food but aren’t interested in eating it for the second (or third, or fourth) meal in a row.

-Today I hope I can change that by sharing one of my favorite ways to use up cooked turkey or chicken.
-This turkey salad with noodles and Vietnamese dressing is something that’s probably poles apart from how your meat was served up the first time around, and that is a good thing.
+Today I’ll change that by sharing a favorite way to use cooked turkey or chicken.
+This easy turkey salad recipe with noodles and Vietnamese dressing is something that’s poles apart from how your meat was served up the first time around.
+And that is a good thing.

-I don’t want to rain on the roast turkey parade, because a big, glorious bird with gravy, roasted vegetables and wintery sides is a very special dinner.
-But once you’ve eaten it for two or three meals running, it can get a bit, well, stodgy.
+I don’t want to rain on the roast turkey parade.
+A big, glorious bird with gravy, roasted vegetables and sides is a very special dinner.
+But once you’ve eaten it two or three meals running, it can get a bit, well, stodgy.
 Sometimes you need to shake things up.

-This noodle salad is everything a roast turkey isn’t, in the best possible way: vibrant and colorful, crunchy and fresh, and full of South East Asian flavors thanks to the lime and chili dressing which positively hums with a great balance of sour, spicy and sweet.
-It’ll take uninspiring leftovers and turn them into something you just want to eat over and over.
+This noodle salad is everything a roast turkey isn’t, in the best possible way.
+It’s vibrant and colorful, crunchy, fresh, and full of South East Asian flavors.
+The lime and chili dressing hums with a great balance of sour, spicy and sweet and it’ll take uninspiring leftovers and turn them into something you want to eat over and over.

 Using leftover turkey or chicken in salads

-Once you’ve had your fill of roast dinners and you’re still faced with a platter of poultry every time you open the fridge, it’s time for salad.
-For some of us, a handful of chopped or shredded meat tossed through a green salad is enough to change things up, and that’s fine.
-You do you.
+Once you’ve had your fill of Thanksgiving roast and you’re still faced with poultry every time you open the fridge, it’s time for leftover turkey salad.
+For some, a handful of shredded meat tossed through a green salad is enough to change things up, and that’s fine.

-Me, I want more, in the form of a salad that is big and hearty enough to not need anything else on the side, and vibrant enough to make me feel lighter than the previous turkey dinners have.
+I want more, though.
+More comes in the form of a salad hearty enough to not need anything else on the side, and vibrant enough to make me feel lighter than a full roast and sides do.

-The lovely thing about this salad is that whether you’re left with dark meat, white meat or a random combination of the two, you can slice or shred it any way you like and it’ll work.
-I don’t put the skin in here, because I don’t love it cold, but apart from that anything goes.
+The lovely thing about this salad is that whether you’re left with dark meat, white meat or a random combination, you can slice or shred it however you like and it’ll work.
+I don’t put the skin in because I don’t love it cold, but apart from that anything goes.

 This Asian style dressing is one of my favorites.
-Full of lime, chili and garlic, it’s easy to mix up and wonderful poured over everything from steamed fish to grilled pork meatballs.
-In this recipe it marinates the meat slightly and coats the noodles, which can otherwise be a little bland, with plenty of flavor.
+Full of lime, chili and garlic, it’s easy to make and wonderful poured over everything from steamed fish to grilled meatballs.
+In this recipe it marinates the meat and coats the noodles with plenty of flavor.

 You’ll see this dressing calls for fish sauce.
-If you’re unfamiliar with it, fish sauce is a fermented sauce commonly used in South East Asian cooking, especially Thai and Vietnamese dishes.
-It’s inexpensive and readily available online and from Asian supermarkets.
+If you’re unfamiliar with it, fish sauce is a fermented sauce commonly used in South East Asian cooking.
+It’s especially popular in Thai and Vietnamese dishes.
+Fish sauce is inexpensive and readily available online and from Asian supermarkets.

-Alone, fish sauce is pretty stinky, but mixed with fresh lime juice, sugar and chili it turns into something delicious, salty and savory which can’t really be replicated with any other ingredient (and the smell, which I really dislike, disappears).
-If you really can’t get on board with the fish sauce, a light soy sauce can be substituted, but the depth of flavor won’t be quite the same.
+Alone, fish sauce is stinky.
+But if you mix it with lime juice, sugar and chili it turns into something delicious, salty and savory which can’t be replicated with any other ingredient.
+And the smell, which I really dislike, disappears.
+If you really can’t get on board with the fish sauce, a light soy sauce can be substituted, but the depth of flavor won’t be the same.

-If you don’t like things spicy, remove the seeds from your chili so you’ve got some flavor but not too much heat in the dressing.
+If you don’t like things spicy, remove the seeds from your chili so you’ve got some flavor but not too much heat.

 Preparing your salad

-The prep for this recipe is mostly just washing and chopping vegetables and herbs, and soaking the rice noodles in hot water.
+The prep for this turkey salad recipe is mostly just washing and chopping, and soaking rice noodles in hot water.

-If you need to prepare some elements ahead, the dressing can be made and stored in a jar in the fridge for up to a few days.
-You can also slice or shred the meat and chop the vegetables up to a day ahead of time.
-I have cooked the noodles and stored them before, too, but I really prefer those done just before assembling the salad as they seem to take on the dressing more easily.
+If you need to prepare ahead, the dressing can be made and stored in the fridge for up to a few days.
+Slice or shred the meat and chop the vegetables up to a day ahead of time.
+For the noodles, I prefer to do them just before assembling, as they take on the dressing more easily.

 I hope if you’ve got chicken or turkey leftovers hanging about that you’ll try this salad.
 It’s a great simple meal and if you love it as much as I do, you’ll be cooking a chicken or turkey breast every now and then just so you can use it in this dish!